OdessaR/OdessaR.github.io/content/posts/DDIA_Chapter2_A.md

 ###### Schema flexibility in the document model

-Most document databaes, and the JSON support in relational databases, do not enforce any schema on the data in documents.
+Most document database, and the JSON support in relational databases, do not enforce any schema on the data in documents.
 Clients have no guarantees as to what fields the documents may contain.

-Document databases are more accuratly described as *schema-on-read* (this is similar to dynamic type checking in programming languages), while in traditional approach of relational database it is *schema-on-write* (static type checking).
+Document databases are more accurately described as *schema-on-read* (this is similar to dynamic type checking in programming languages), while in traditional approach of relational database it is *schema-on-write* (static type checking).

 ###### Data locality for queries

 Locality is referring to the tendency for data and instruction accesses to cluster in certain regions of memory.
 And a document is usually stored as a single continuous string.
 Therefore, if the application **often** needs access to the **entire document**, there is a performance advantage to this **storage locality**.
 Also note that not only document model has the idea of grouping related data together for locality.
-For example ,Google's Spanner database (rows should be nested within a parent table), Oracle (multi-table0index cluster tables), Bugtable data model (column-family).
+For example ,Google's Spanner database (rows should be nested within a parent table), Oracle (multi-table0index cluster tables), Bigtable data model (column-family).

 ###### Convergence of document and relational databases